cyberdh/Text-Analysis/README.md

 # About this repo:
 Welcome to the Text-Analysis repository for Cyberinfrastructure for Digital Humanities.

 Already familiar with Python and don't really need any help?
-Then go ahead and dive right in with our introductory [Python](https://github.com/cyberdh/Text-Analysis/tree/master/Intro/Python/Py_scripts) scripts.
+Then go ahead and dive right in with our introductory Python [WordFrequencies](https://github.com/cyberdh/Text-Analysis/tree/master/WordFrequencies) scripts.
+Once in the WordFrequencies folder choose the algorithm/output you want (ngrams, streamgraphs, wordClouds, mostFrequentWords) then choose the scripts folder.
 They have minimal directions and are ready to go.

-For those who are new to Python and need a little assistance, please see our introductory Jupyter Notebooks in [Python notebooks](https://github.com/cyberdh/Text-Analysis/tree/master/Intro/Python/Py_notebooks).
+For those who are new to Python and need a little assistance, please see our introductory Jupyter Notebooks in [WordFrequencies](https://github.com/cyberdh/Text-Analysis/tree/master/Intro/Python/Py_notebooks).
+As with the scripts, first choose the algorithm/output you want then choose the notebooks folder.
 These notebooks go into more detail about the code and what it does with sample output.

 We have notebooks and scripts for:
 * text preparation
 * wordclouds (plain text and twitter)
 * ngram wordclouds (plain text and twitter)
-* top ten words (plain text)
+* top ten words (plain text and twitter)
 * streamgraphs (plain text and twitter)

 ## More Advanced Topics